Bouly/BackupScript/README.md

 *If you launch backup.ps1 and email.ps1 for the first time, it will add a new task scheduler and the backup script will start automatically twice a day.
 The email script will start every Friday.*

+*If your dont have acces to the computer the backup will not work*

 Configure the script if needed ⤵️

 # Configs